 Pornography is a sin, but it is not the unpardonable sin.
 It is also a sin a large part of the church (men and women) struggle with because we have a sex-saturated society.
-You see lustful images everywhere. the movies and TV shows all portray women as ready to hop into bed with any guy that comes along.
-On the other side of the fence are the women in society who have come from a broken relationship who are often looking to get married again so she doesn’t have to raise kids alone.
+You see lustful images everywhere.
+The movies and TV shows all portray women as ready to hop into bed with any guy that comes along.
+On the other side of the fence are the women in society who have come from a broken relationship.
+Often they are looking to get married again so they don’t have to raise kids alone.
 It is a well-known fact that men think about sex a lot and many men look at women in sexual terms.
-All of these conditions and more make for a world that continually promotes sex. many people turn to pornography thinking it is harmless.
+All of these conditions and more make for a world that continually promotes sex.
+Many people turn to pornography thinking it is harmless.

 The problem with porn is that it is highly addictive.
 It releases chemicals in our brains that incite pleasure.
-A persona can get additives to that “high” just like any other drug.
-The other issue is saturation or the law of diminishing returns.
+A person can get addicted to that “high” just like any other drug.
+The other issue is saturation-or the law of diminishing returns.
 Looking at photos is great for a while, but then gets boring, so a person goes to video.
 Soft porn becomes boring so they start looking for harder and harder porn and even perversions to get the same stimulation.
-After a while, impersonal videos give way to live web can sex chat rooms.
+After a while, impersonal videos give way to live webcam sex chat rooms.
 Finally, people turn from the internet to look for real sex with real people.
 Like any addiction, it may take a little time, but once started it always escalates unless you stop it.